shubha-pandey/Spam-Detection/README.md

-# SMS Spam Detection
+# Spam Detector

 ## Overview
-SMS Spam Detection is a machine learning model that takes a message as input and predicts whether the message is a spam or ham(not spam) message.
+Spam Detector is a machine learning model that takes a message or mail as input and predicts whether the message is a spam or ham(not spam) message.
 The model is built using Python and deployed on the web using Streamlit.

 ## Technology Used